pdeveau1/TamaVersity/README.md

 ## Ending the game:
 To end the game for the day click the x in the bottom right corner and click the button to save your data

+## How to Run:
+To run this program, download the zip(AndroidalYetis_Source.zip).
+If zipped file make sure to unzip it.
+Then open Android Studio and open existing project.
+Finally make sure all of the files have loaded and hit run to have a fun time managing your busy life!

 ## Creators:
 - Paige DeVeau
 - Lesly Alcantara